openmovementproject/openmovement/Docs/omgui/index.md

 5. **Interval Start Date/Time.** If the interval option is selected, the user can select a specific date and time to start recording on.

-6. **Interval Delay.** In interval mode, the user can specify a time delay before the sensor will start recording with the present day as an index.
+6. **Interval Delay.** In interval mode, the user can specify a number of days before the sensor will start recording with the present day as an index.
 For example “start recording in 2 days time”.
-The user is also able to fine-tune the start time using the Start Date/Time options.
+The user is also able to directly select a date, and fine tune the start time using the Start Date/Time options.

 7. **Interval Duration.** In interval mode, the user can specify a duration to record for.
-If the duration exceeds the physical capabilities of the device, a Warning will be given.
+If the duration exceeds the physical capabilities of the device, a warning will be given.

 8. **Interval Stop Date/Time.** In interval mode, the user can specify a specific date and time to stop recording on.
-If the duration exceeds the physical capabilities of the device, a Warning will be given.
+If the duration exceeds the physical capabilities of the device, a warning will be given.

 9. **Study and Subject Meta Data.** The device is able to store meta data along with the recorded data.
 This section provides the user provision to add a series of descriptive fields that will persist alongside the data recording; thus alleviating the possibility of metadata misalignment at a later date.
 All fields are optional in this section.

 10. **Flash during recording.** If checked, this box will put the device in a mode whereby a small flash is periodically given when a device is actually recording (if an interval is set, the device will remain silent during the standby phase).
 Default is to have the device silently record to avoid wearer disruption.

-11. **Unpacked data.** If checked, this option will configure the device to adopt 6 bytes per sample packing format.
-Left unchecked (default) the device will adopt a 4 bytes per sample packing format which enables it achieve a logging performance of 14 days at 100Hz.
-In unpacked mode, the most significant bits are preserved which is the ideal case for most human movement studies.
+11. **Unpacked data.** If checked, this option will configure the device to adopt a 6-bytes per sample format.
+Left unchecked (default) the device will adopt a 4 bytes per sample "packed" format, which enables it achieve a logging performance of 14 days at 100Hz with sufficient resolution for human movement studies.

-12. **Notes Area.** This section is used to relay Warnings and Messages to the user about the current configuration and any potential issues.
+12. **Notes Area.** This section is used for warnings to the user about any potential issues with the chosen configuration.

 ##Previewing and downloading data
 Any connected devices will appear in the __Device Browser Pane__ marked as having data.
 When highlighted, data on these devices can be previewed in the __Data Preview Window__.
 There is a __Zoom__ tool and __Highlight__ tool in the __Selection Tools__ section.
 In the __Preview Filters__ section, a number of checkboxes exist to help the user visualize the data.
 On mousing over the data, the user is able to get a precise data preview at any given instant in the recording.